asciibeats/lua-protobuf/README.md

 ```

 ## Demo
-You need to have compiled lua-protobuf with the included demo.proto.
+You need to have made lua-protobuf with the included demo.proto.
 ```
 lua -v demo.lua
 ```